adamgligor/adamgligor.github.io/_posts/2021-02-01-postgres-migration.md

 On the left side the starting setup.

-On the right side the outcome after the migration.
+On the right side the desired outcome.

 ![placeholder](/public/2021/02/2021-02-01-db-migration1.png "migration1")